Companion Plants | 5 Great Garden Ornamental and Edible Plant Combinations

 4. Climbing plants and vines such as beans (edible) and morning glory (non-edible) will twine around each other and create a wall of blooms and pods that compete for sunlight and your attention.

-5. Pumpkins (edible) planted along with marigolds and Black Eyed Susan(non-edible) are ready to enjoy add a punch of orange color just in time for the fall harvest.
+5. Pumpkins (edible), summer squash, and zucchini planted along with marigolds and Black Eyed Susan(non-edible) are ready to enjoy add a punch of orange color just in time for the fall harvest.
+Or try planting them in a whiskey barrel next to petunias.

-Combinations of edible and non-edible plants are endless, so have fun and experiment.
+Combinations of edible and non-edible plants are endless, so have fun and experiment with finding companion plants that work well together.
 One word of caution, though — be sure to check to see if any of the ornamental plants on your list of favorites are toxic and avoid those that are.
 Better safe than sorry!